migueldelgg/pragmatic-programmer/README.md

 # pragmatic-programmer
-this is a repository to share my thoughts on the book The Pragmatic Programmer
+This is a repository to share my thoughts on the book The Pragmatic Programmer

+## Capítulo 01- Title
+-